Borika95/ESS4EE/README.md

 Please follow the template provided in this file when adding new content to it to ensure that the README file continues to be easy to read and understand.

-### What is an Expert system?
+### What is an expert system?
-In the industry sector, an _Expert System_ is a specialized software tool that analyzes data, applies predefined rules or ML-Models, and provides recommendations for optimizing energy use.
-Expert Systems help monitor performance, detect inefficiencies, and automate decision-making to improve energy savings.
+An _Expert systems_ is a computer program designed to simulate the decision-making abilities of a human expert in a specific domain.
+These systems apply knowledge and inference rules to analyze data and provide conclusions, recommendations, or solutions to problems.

-The __Expert System Shell for Energy Efficiency__ enables users with minimal programming expertise to create their own expert systems.
+The __Expert System Shell for Energy Efficiency (ESS4EE)__ enables users with minimal programming expertise to create their own expert systems for improving energy efficiency in manufactruing.
 It provides them with a predefined structure and easy-to-understand examples to guide them through the implementation process.
 ## Table of Contents
   - [Detailed Description](#detailed-description)